|

 and other claims on resources to 58, nearly a two-thirds reduction.
 What was

-turned this Chamber around financially.
+activities, and turned this Chamber around financially.

 |